Skip to contents

 Details

 The NUTS classification has been officially established through Commission Delegated Regulation 2019/1755.
-A non-official NUTS-like classification has been defined for the EFTA countries, candidate countries and potential candidates based on a bilateral agreement between Eurostat and the respective statistical agencies.
+An unofficial NUTS-like classification has been defined for the EFTA countries, candidate countries and potential candidates based on a bilateral agreement between Eurostat and the respective statistical agencies.

 Note